carla-simulator/scenario_runner/Docs/getting_scenariorunner.md

 # Get ScenarioRunner

-This tutorial explains how to download and run ScenarioRunner, using a simple example scenario.
+This tutorial explains how to download ScenarioRunner and run a simple example to test it.
 ScenarioRunner needs CARLA in order to run, and must match the CARLA version being used.
 If the CARLA being used is a build from source, download ScenarioRunner from source.
 If the CARLA being used is a package, download the corresponding version of ScenarioRunner.

 *   __[Installation summary](#installation-summary)__
 *   __[A. Download a ScenarioRunner release](#a.-download-a-scenariorunner-release)__